Praveen-minusmen/hand-written-text-detection/README.md

 ### 2. Open `index.html`

-You can run the project by simply opening the `index.html` file in your browser.
+You can run the project by opening the `index.html` file in your browser.

 > ✅ **Note**: No additional setup or server is required.